D-Kay6/Infuse-TS/docs/interfaces/IContainer.md

 ##### Returns

-`Type`
+`Type`[]

 The resolved instances.

 ##### Throws

-[NotRegisteredError](../classes/NotRegisteredError.md) If no registrations are found for the identifier.
+[InvalidDataError](../classes/InvalidDataError.md) If the identifier is a tuple with more than one entry.

 ##### Throws

-[InvalidDataError](../classes/InvalidDataError.md) If the identifier is a tuple with more than one entry.
+[NotRegisteredError](../classes/NotRegisteredError.md) If no registrations are found for the identifier.